vrushali10/Password-Strength-Checker/README.md

 - **Libraries Used**: Various open-source libraries for CSS and JavaScript.

 For any questions or support, please open an issue on the [GitHub repository](https://github.com/vrushali10/password-strength-checker/issues).

----

-Feel free to replace placeholder text (like `yourusername` and repository links) with actual values relevant to your project.